How to Grow Cleome Flowers, The Spider Plant

 About Growing Cleome Flowers in Your Home Garden

 Do you know how to grow Cleome flowers?
 If not, don’t you think it’s time to learn?
 Then, get some Cleome seeds and get growing this great flower.
-Often called the “Spider Flower”, Annual Cleome flowers are easy to grow.
-This plant produces an elegant display of spider-like flowers.
+Often called the “Spider Flower”, annual Cleome flowers are easy to grow.
+This plant is a genus of 150 to 180 species of flowering plants in the family Cleomaceae.
+The plant produces an elegant display of spider-like flowers.
 Long seed pods develop, as the upright flower blooms grow, progressing up the stem and giving it the appearance of spider legs.
 They are right at home in your flower garden or grown as a wildflower.
-Cleome plants are native to South America, with 19 species.
+Cleome plants are native to South America.

-Spider Flowers have long, strong stems.
+Spider plants have long, strong stems.
 As the stems grow, wispy flower blooms develop upward along the stem in colors of pink, magenta, and ivory.
 The large blooms are 6-8 inches across.

 Cleome looks best planted and growing in mass along the back of your flower garden.
 These tall plants are also good as borders and fence lines.